 Workmanship judges may also present the following awards:

-Performance Judge may also present the following awards:
+Performance judges may also present the following awards:

-- Best Performance – Presented to the costume considered to have the best workmanship.
-If the costume received an award for Best in Show, it is not eligible for Best Performance.
+- Best Performance: Presented to the entrant considered to have the best performance.
+If the entrant received an award for Best in Show, it is not eligible for Best Performance.